-Here is your Saturday, June 15, 2019 edition of the Tapestry weekly digest of upcoming events and special announcements.
-All events are open to anyone who wishes to join.
+Here is your Wednesday, December 1, 2021 edition of the Tapestry weekly digest of upcoming events and special announcements.
+All events are open to anyone who wishes to join, except where otherwise notated.

 Upcoming Sunday Service at 11:00 AM:

 Heal.
 Nourish.
 Grow.

 Join us at 11 am on Sunday via Zoom by clicking here: https://zoom.us/j/913791840?pwd=MHl0eGFTK2FGa1hVSXh1ejZxUGlQUT09

 Why does it seem like wounds from our past resurface and bubble up even if years have gone by?
 Sometimes, we think we've completely healed from certain harmful relationships and trauma, but our past continues to come back to haunt us.
 What does it mean to truly heal?
 How can our spiritual practices help with the healing process?
 Are there ways that individual healing can benefit the community at large?